sorokod/mongoinserts/README.md

 ## Observations
 1. In every case the concurrent version produces better throughput then the serial.
-2. `bulkWriteOrdered` performs (slightly) better then `bulkWriteUnOrdered` this remains the case for the parallel versions as well.
+2. `bulkWriteOrdered` performs (slightly) better then `bulkWriteUnOrdered`.
+This remains true for the parallel versions.
 3. `insertMany` is similar to the bulk operations and is better when done in parallel.